scott-mao/SiamSA/README.md

 python train.py
 ```

-## Trackers

-Pre-trained model and test results will be released soon.

 ## Evaluation
 If you want to evaluate the tracker mentioned above, please put those results into  `results` directory.
 ```